fredbi/go-experiments/go-openapi/README.md

 * customizing `go-swagger` is hard
 * using custom `format`s (e.g. custom `strfmt` types) is hard

+The main problem I see with this approach, which I've totally supported so far, is that it tends to result in a project where experts talk to experts only.
+Many less experienced developers have been struggling.
 Essentially, there are a lot of jewels here and there.
 What I'd like to do (and am currently doing on some parts) is to split apart a lot of those.
 Since keeping backward compatibility is important, this is primarily achieved by moving various sub-packages into modules.